 One of the top things I get asked about whenever I share our kitchen “behind the scenes” is how I live without paper towels, paper napkins and a microwave!
 It is just part of our life that I never once thought was different, until you started asking me about it.
 Or when we have a house guest looking for a paper towel to dry their hands.
 Or they question if they really can use the cloth napkins at dinner “are they not just for decoration?”
 We actually do just great without those items.
 I thought I would share the why and how we survive.
 I rounded it up to 10 things that you could probably do without in your home!
 My way of going green and also saving money along the way.

-I do lean to the frugal side.
-This might be a surprise to some of you who *think* I buy home decor a lot.
 If I can find something to repurpose, I will do that 100% of the time.
 I just don’t like to pay for paper towels, it always felt like I was throwing money away.
 And believe me, I am not prefect.
 I did consider the whole washable diapers and then decided against.
 I am not fully a “green” person.
 In my heart of hearts I want to be.
 So this is me slowly converting.
-I will probably always have a car and forgot my reusable bags.
-But I can dream.
+I will probably always have a car, forgot my reusable bags, get my hair colored, nails done, buy new things, use batteries, etc. But I can dream.

 These are things that we do that are a little more green and on the frugal side.
 And all things that I think you too, can do without in your life and home!